Vitalii10973/DevOps_online_Lviv_2021Q4/m5/task 5.1/readme.md

+PART 1.

-In order to log in to the system as root we use the command - sudo su
+1. In order to log in to the system as root we use the command - sudo su
-1. Use the passwd command to change the password.
+2. Use the passwd command to change the password.

 ![Screenshot_1](https://user-images.githubusercontent.com/93934367/148284833-f26b40cf-92a2-459e-8a22-5974afb4cea9.png)